I’ve been teaching weekly driving lessons in Birmingham since 2003.

 Passing a test means you’ve ticked some boxes and passed a test.
-The examiner isn’t going to wave a magic wand then you pass and suddenly all the things you couldn’t do that didn’t come up on the test go away.
+The examiner isn’t going to wave a magic wand when you pass and suddenly you’re perfect and will never crash.

 Learn to drive with me and I’ll take you way beyond the standard needed to pass the driving test.
 You’ll probably be at least half way to taking the advanced driving test.

 I focus on quality not being cheap but that doesn’t mean I don’t want to help people save money.